ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/05-How-do-I-ask-for-resources.md

 Here, we assume you have ssh'd into M3 using a terminal, or are running a terminal on the login node with Strudel2.
-While GUI interfaces exist for accessing HPC, traditionally HPC access is provided via the command line, and using Linux.
+While GUI interfaces exist for accessing HPC, traditionally HPC access is provided via the Linux command line.
-It's important to understand how to request resources on the command line, and how to query the HPC for your requests.
+It's important to understand how to request resources on the command line, and how to query the HPC about your requests.

-You will remember from earlier than the cluster is shared among many users, and so there is a scheduler, and queue.
+You will remember from earlier than the cluster is shared among many users, and so there is a scheduler which manages the queue.
-*Jobs* refer to tasks for the HPC that wait in the queue, including resource requests - you can think of each resource request as a *job*.
+*Jobs* refer to tasks for the HPC which wait in the queue, including resource requests.
 The way the queue is ordered and the amount of time you will wait in the queue is a complicated topic that we will discuss later, but for now you can think of the queue as a method for the